passcod/omelette/README.md

 tweeting, essentially keeping me with a set amount of history, like 6 months or something, and archiving the rest.

-However, that’s all future plans.
-For now, this tool does three things:
+## so that’s the story. what does this do?

+Omelette is a collection of small tools:

-1. it stores a copy of all your own tweets, or as far as it sees them, in a PostgreSQL database.
+ - `omelette-sync` fetches and stores a copy of all your own tweets, or as far as it sees them, plus media entity metadata, in a PostgreSQL database.

-2. it retrieves media and processes deletion queues.
+ - `omelette-delete` processes deletions requests.

+ - `omelette-mediatise` retrieves media content from entities and stores it all locally, so you can also archive/backup all photos, videos, GIFs, etc.

-3. it uses that database to parse for `#cleanup` requests and figure out what it should delete from that.
+ - `omelette-cleanup` parses the database for `#cleanup` requests and figures out which tweets and threads to request deletion for.

-After all, once I have a database of all the stuff I tweet, figuring out what the threads look like is super simple.
-And then all that's needed is to issue some deletion requests to a bunch of IDs, job done.

-Additionally, with this system, other behaviours can be bolted on easily through external tools and scripts that consume and write to the database.
+You can bolt on additional behaviour simply by running a script or tool of your own that reads statuses from and writes deletion requests to the database.
+Please contribute useful tools back to this repo!

-## so that’s the story. how do i run one?
+## how do i run it?

 Like all twitter bots, this needs keys.
 It’s to be used only in a personal capacity, so there’s no need to do lots of OAuth.
 Just sign up for an app, get